-- Education and prevention programming informing the community about the risks and myths that contribute to sexual misconduct and interpersonal violence, as well as bystander training. - Assistance and support, including interim supportive measures and accommodations. - Procedures employees should follow if a crime of domestic violence, dating violence, sexual assault or stalking occurs. - Processes for reliable and impartial investigation and adjudication that include appropriate disciplinary sanctions for those who commit Title IX violations, including suspension and dismissal. - When a Title IX violation does occur, the University will take appropriate steps to end the harassment, prevent its recurrence and remedy the discriminatory effect.
+- Education and prevention programming to inform the community about the risks and myths that contribute to sexual misconduct as well as bystander training. - Assistance and support, including non-disciplinary supportive measures and accommodations. - Procedures employees and other non-students should follow if a sexual misconduct crime occurs, including crimes of domestic violence, dating violence, sexual assault or stalking. - Processes for an impartial investigation, adjudication and resolution that include appropriate disciplinary sanctions for those found responsible for Sexual Misconduct violations, including but not limited to possible sanctions of suspension and dismissal.